DieLeitter/ShinyApp_USData/index.md

 * Wondering if there is correlation between income and education?
 * Does Us states with high Education level have lower murder rate?
 * Does the average frost number of days correlate with population?
-* Does the life expextancy collerate with people illiteracy?
+* Does the life expextancy correlete with people illiteracy?

 <br>
 <br>

-<span style="font-weight:bold; font-size: 34pt;">You can stop wonering and get some solid numbers</span>
+<span style="font-weight:bold; font-size: 34pt;">You can stop wonering and get some numbers</span>